 This partial destined for St. Thomas received the 4 rings cancel.
 Instead of backstamping the cover upon arrival - the bisect was further cancelled St. Thomas February 10 1903.
 Perhaps the cover received the St. Thomas backstamp too - we will never know.
 The partial is unique in the way that it has received double cancels - one of each.
 A very interesting and probably unique partial.

-Mail between St.Thomas and St.Croix was often sent by mail schooner "Vigilant" that departed the Chralotte Amalie harbor every Tuesdag and Friday eveningg.
-It arrived in Christiansted early the next morning, weather permitting, It and other mail
+Mail between St.Thomas and St.Croix was often sent by the mail schooner "Vigilant" that departed the Charlotte Amalie harbor every Tuesday and Friday evening.
+It arrived in Christiansted early the next morning - weather permitting.
+The "Vigilant"

-Not all mail between St.Thomas and Frederiksted was routed via Christiansted.
-The post office also routed mail on ships sailing directly between the two locales.
+NOTE: Not all mail between St.Thomas and Frederiksted was routed via Christiansted.
+The post office also routed mail on ships sailing directly between